handzlikchris/Unity.QuestRemoteHandTracking/readme.md

 ## Known issues

+### Hands out of shape
-- If your hands are bit oddly shaped make sure your actual hands are not visible to Quest cameras for a second or two when app starts up.
+If your hands are bit oddly shaped make sure your actual hands are not visible to Quest cameras for a second or two when app starts up.
 There seems to be some timing / initialization issue with skeleton/mesh if they are visible from very first moments.

+### Hands flicker
 - If hands on screen are flickering go to `OculusSampleFramework.Hand.ScaledAlpha` in `\Assets\Oculus\SampleFramework\Core\CustomHands\Scripts\Hand.cs` property and set getter to always return '1f'.
 ```
 // Calculated Alpha vlaue of the hand according to OVRPlugin.TrackingConfidence